New Fourth Order Postprocessing Techniques for Plate Bending Eigenvalues by Morley Element: Introduction

 In this paper, we establish the first asymptotic analysis for eigenvalues by the Morley element and analyze the efficiency of the extrapolation algorithm.
 Inspired by \cite{hu2019asymptotic}, we overcome the difficulty caused by the lack of a crucial superclose property and get

-where $(\Mlam, \Mu)$ is an eigenpair of the Morley element and $I_1$, $I_2$, $I_3$ are defined in \eqref{crI}.
+where $(\Mlam, \Mu)$ is an eigenpair by the Morley element, the interpolation operator $\PiHHJ$ is defined in \eqref{def:fortin} and $I_1$, $I_2$, $I_3$ are defined in \eqref{crI}.
 To achieve an optimal result, we conduct a new technical analysis for each term on the right hand side of \eqref{eq:intro}.
 The analysis in this paper is quite different from the one in \cite{hu2019asymptotic} because some natural orthogonal property is absent in this case.
 We establish an explicit expression with a vanishing subdominant term for the interpolation in \cite{hu2012lower}.
 By use of this expression, we can cancel some suboptimal terms in $\parallel (I - \PiHHJ)\nabla^2 u \parallel_{0,\Om}^2$ and get the desired optimal expansion.
 By employing the commuting property and the equivalence with the HHJ element, we express $I_1$ in terms of the second order accuracy term $\uHHJ$, instead of the first order accuracy term $\sHHJ$.
-In this way, we achieve an optimal estimate of $I_1$.
+In this way, we achieve an optimal estimate of $I_1$, where $\uHHJ$ and $\sHHJ$ are defined in \eqref{def:sigfeig}.
 We express the consistency error term $I_2$ in terms of jumps along interior edges, which allows some cancellation and is the key to a desired optimal analysis.
 For $I_3$, we establish an explicit expression of the interpolation error of the Morley element, and cancel the suboptimal terms between adjacent elements forming a parallelogram, which is crucial in getting the optimal result.

-We also design an asymptotically exact a posteriori error estimate and the corresponding approximate eigenvalues for the Morley element.
+We also design an asymptotically exact a posteriori error estimate and the corresponding approximate eigenvalue by the Morley element.
 By a simple postprocessing technique, the accuracy of the approximate eigenvalue can be improved to $\mathcal{O}(h^3)$.
-Numerical shows that this postprocessing technique is effective on both uniform and adaptive meshes, and achieves better performance than the extrapolation method.
+Numerical results show that this postprocessing technique is effective on both uniform and adaptive meshes, and achieves better performance than the extrapolation method.

 The remaining paper is organized as follows.
 Section 2 presents fourth order elliptic eigenvalue problems and some notations.
-Section 3 explores optimal asymptotic expansions of approximate eigenvalues of the Morley element and analyzes the optimal convergence rate of eigenvalues by extrapolation methods.
-Section 4 proposes and analyzes an asymptotically exact a posterior error estimate of eigenvalues of the Morley element.
-Section 5 the presents some numerical tests.
+Section 3 explores an optimal asymptotic expansion of approximate eigenvalues by the Morley element and analyzes the optimal convergence rate of eigenvalues by the extrapolation method.
+Section 4 proposes and analyzes an asymptotically exact a posterior error estimate of eigenvalues by the Morley element.
+Section 5 presents some numerical tests.